Vijay Yesudas: Career

 Vijay Yesudas started learning Carnatic music in the early 1997.
 He is popular for songs sung under composer Yuvan Shankar Raja.
 He has collaborated with various other composers such as Dakshinamoorthy Swami, Ilaiyaraja, A. R. Rahman, Raveendran, Hamsalekha, Deva, Ouseppachan, Vidyasagar, Mani Sharma, M. M. Keeravani, and Mohan Sitara along with new-generation composers such as Karthik Raja, M. Jayachandran, Sabesh–Murali, Harris Jayaraj, G. V. Prakash Kumar, D. Imman, Srikanth Deva, and Deepak Dev.

 Vijay made his playback debut in the 2000 Malayalam film Millennium Stars, on the composition of Vidyasagar.
 He won the Kerala State Film Award for Best Singer for "Kolakkuzhal Vili Ketto" in Nivedyam (2007).
 Vijay made his acting debut in the 2010 Malayalam film Avan.
 In 2013, he won his second Kerala State Film Award for Best Singer for "Akaleyo Nee" in Grandmaster and "Mazhakondu Mathram" in Spirit (2012).
 In 2015, Vijay sang "Malare" in the Malayalam film Premam, went viral among young audiences.
 The song was often shared soon after its video release, he also had another successful song, "Hemnathamen Kaikumbili" from Kohinoor.
 That year, he also acted as villain in the commercially successful Tamil film Maari.
 His performance received appreciation.
 He has sung 178 Malayalam songs and 118 Tamil songs.

 Personal life

 Vijay met his future wife Darshana at a music concert held in Dubai on 2002 Valentine's Day.
-After five years of dating, he married Darshana in 2007 at Trivandrum.
+After five years of dating, he married Darshana in 2007 at Thiruvananthapuram.
 They have a daughter, Ammeya, and a son, Avyan.